matzar/markdown-cv/index.md

 ## Currently 📆

-Working at [asensei](https://asensei.com/), a Silicon Valley starup as a software engineer I develop tools in [Angular 15](https://angular.io) and web components in [StencilJS](https://stenciljs.com/) using [TypeScript](https://www.typescriptlang.org) and graphics programming with [Three.js](https://threejs.org).
-I take care of CI/CD pipeline, mentor interns and new employees and lead the tool development team.
+Working at [asensei](https://asensei.com/), a Silicon Valley starup as a software engineer I develop tools and apps in [Angular 13/14/15/16/17](https://angular.io) and web components in [StencilJS 2/3/4](https://stenciljs.com/) using [TypeScript](https://www.typescriptlang.org) and graphics programming with [Three.js](https://threejs.org).
+I am also responsible for the team's workflow, software design and architecture.
+I take care of CI/CD pipeline, mentor interns and new employees and communicating ideas and solutions to the team.
 <br>

 ## Specialized in 👨‍🎓